-This webinar is the fourth webinar in a series presenting innovative research on crime and violence in Latin America and the Caribbean.
+This webinar was the fourth webinar in a series presenting innovative research on crime and violence in Latin America and the Caribbean.
 If you would like to receive updates via email on future webinars in this series, sign up for the series mailing list here.

 Neighborhoods are some of the strongest determinants of both economic opportunity and criminal activity.
 Does improving connectedness between segregated and unequal parts of cities import opportunity or export crime?
 Using new administrative data from Medellín, Colombia, and the rollout of a cable car system, researchers have modeled how the decisions of individuals on where to work and whether to engage in criminal activity are affected by changes in transportation costs.